Blog

 This doesn’t make renovation the wrong choice, but it does mean the design and documentation process needs to allow for flexibility, staged decision-making, and clear communication between the project team as the existing building is opened up.

-A knock down rebuild typically involves a larger overall scope from the outset, including demolition, full documentation, and a complete construction package.
-Because the home is designed and resolved as a whole, many decisions are made earlier in the process.
-A rebuild can also make scope definition more straightforward because the project is resolved as a complete set of documentation, rather than uncovering conditions progressively.
+A knock down rebuild typically involves a larger overall scope from the outset, including demolition and a complete construction package.
+Because the home is designed as a whole, you make key decisions much earlier.

 Avoiding assumptions about cost and certainty